MicrosoftDocs/Devices-docs/surface/inclusive-tech-lab/sensation-perception-skin-integrity.md

 * Products that emit heat​

 ## Facilitators
-* A variety of device material options (such as Alcantara vs. aluminum)​
+* Various device material options (such as Alcantara vs. aluminum)​
 * Support for hands-free interaction with products (such as voice, dictation)​
 * Support for alternative hardware that doesn’t cause skin irritation (such as third-party mice and keyboards, assistive technology switches)​